• Skip to primary navigation

 Unstuffed Cabbage Recipe Cleveland Cooking

-Why You'll Love This Unstuffed Cabbage Roll
+Why You'll Love the Unstuffed Cabbage Rolls

 The Ingredients for the Lazy Cabbage Rolls

-How to Make the Crockpot Cabbage Rolls
+How to Make the Low Carb Crockpot Unstuffed Cabbage

 2. Brown the Meat Add the ground beef (or turkey) to the skillet with the onions.
 Season with salt and pepper.
 Cook until the meat is fully browned.
-Crucial Step: Spoon off or drain about 2-3 tablespoons of the excess liquid/fat.
+Spoon off or drain about 2-3 tablespoons of the excess liquid/fat.
 This prevents the final dish from being watery .

 3. Add Tomatoes Stir the fire-roasted tomatoes into the beef mixture and cook just until they are warmed through.
 Remove the skillet from the heat.